Sledmine/glue/README.md

-# Glue - Collection of standard/useful functions for Lua
+# Glue - Collection of useful functions for Lua

 This forked repository is mainly created for Halo Custom Edition scripting purposes but includes some generic functions and it will work as a normal standalone library if needed.